X-C3LL/x-c3ll.github.io/_posts/2018-02-24-parasite-web-server-process.md

 Some time ago in a Red Team operation I bypassed an uploader and deployed a little webshell.
 I had to bypass disable_functions and open_basedir using the trick that I explained [in this article](https://www.tarlogic.com/en/blog/how-to-bypass-disable_functions-and-open_basedir/) (and I released a tool called [Chankro](https://github.com/TarlogicSecurity/Chankro) to automate this process).
 Before continuing reading this article, please read and understand how the bypass of disable_functions works because we are going to rely on it to perform this attack later.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-After few minutes looking for juiciy files with passwords or configurations in the compromised server I found something really interesting: a configuration script with these lines inside:
+After few minutes looking for juicy files with passwords or configurations in the compromised server I found something really interesting: a configuration script with these lines inside:

 ```bash
 ...